Pricing Models For Services: Best Guide to Equipment as a Service Model

 We ask: Can an EaaS pricing model really drive more profit value for the industrial manufacturing industry and their customers?
 Or it is just a fad?
 And, if so, what are the best pricing models for services that manufacturers and industrial firms should know about when they price their products as a service?

 In this article, we will further define what Equipment as a Service is and we will provide the different pricing models for services using real-world case studies, including:

 Rolls Royce (Jet-Engines-as-a-Service)

 In addition, we will discuss the benefits of EaaS to OEMs and manufacturers and explain why Equipment as a Service is reaching critical mass in the industrial and manufacturing industries.

-Equipment as a service is a hot topic for pricing departments in industrial manufacturing right now, but it’s certainly not a new idea.
+Equipment as a service is a hot topic for pricing departments in industrial manufacturing right now.
+But it’s certainly not a new idea.
 Rolls-Royce popularly started it way back in 1997.
 It allows airlines to pay for their engines according to the number of flight hours.
-The model though has not yet achieved an extensive adoption in other industries.
+The model though has not yet achieved extensive adoption in other industries.

 Below are the two types of Equipment as a Service (EaaS) models:

 The first model is the OEMs (Original Equipment Manufacturers) supplying equipment or machines to companies using a subscription-based model.
 The equipment is placed at the physical location of the business that subscribed to it.
 The manufacturer rents out the equipment for a specified time period.
 Then the subscription payment will pay for repair and maintenance.

 Also, the OEM vendor is responsible for software updates and spare parts replacements.
 In this model, the OEM owns the equipment data and can use it for research and development.